Physically-based dimensionless features for pluvial flood mapping with machine learning: Hydraulic Radius Adjustment factor

 \section{Hydraulic Radius Adjustment factor}

 The hydraulic radius is the cross sectional area divided by the wetted perimeter.
-Accordingly, the factor adjusting the hydraulic radius, $\alpha_{R_h}$, is the factor for adjusting the cross sectional area, $\alpha_A$ (see Eq. (\ref{eq:alpha_A})), multiplied by a factor for adjusting the wetter perimeter.
+Accordingly, the factor adjusting the hydraulic radius, $\alpha_{R_h}$, is the factor for adjusting the cross sectional area, $\alpha_A = \frac{2y_d}{\overline{w}}$, multiplied by a factor for adjusting the wetted perimeter.
 Here, the wetted perimeter factor is a weighted combination of the factors for a triangular cross section, $\alpha_T$, and a parabolic cross section, $\alpha_P$, i.e.,

 where the overall factor varies linearly depending on how the cross sectional area, $A$, compares to an assumed triangular cross section, $A_T = y_d\cdot z_d$, and parabolic cross section, $A_P = \frac{2}{3}2 y_d\cdot z_d$--both calculated based on the distance from drainage, $y_d$, and height above drainage, $z_d$.
-The wetter perimeter factors for the triangular cross section, $\alpha_T$, and parabolic cross section, $\alpha_P$, respectively are \citep{chow1959open}
+The wetted perimeter factors for the triangular cross section, $\alpha_T$, and parabolic cross section, $\alpha_P$, respectively are \cite{chow1959open}

-where the factor is the wetted perimeter based on the reach average width, $\overline{w}$, divided by the wetted perimeter based on the channel width (estimated as $2\cdot y_d$).
+where each factor is the wetted perimeter based on the reach averaged width, $\overline{w}$, divided by the wetted perimeter based on the channel width (estimated as $2\cdot y_d$).